|

 of criminals must also go through in the time leading up to and during the

-It is often very difficult for people to come to terms with the fact that their
+execution.
+It is often very difficult for people to come to terms with the fact

-loved one could be guilty of a serious crime and no doubt even more difficult
+that their loved one could be guilty of a serious crime and no doubt even more

-to come to terms with their death in this form.
-However strongly you may
+difficult to come to terms with their death in this form.
+One cannot and should

 suffering of the murderer's family is surely valid too.